 Our presentation here starts with the definition.
 Let $\mu = w(x)dx$ be a measure on $\mathbb{R}^n$ and suppose that $w$ is a positive locally integrable function.
 The function $w$ is said to be an \emph{$A_\infty$ weight} if there exists a constant $C > 0$ such that for every ball $B \subset \mathbb{R}^n$,

 If the function $w$ is strictly positive everywhere on $\mathbb{R}^n$, we may write it as $e^{nu}$.
 Associated it, there will be a conformal metric $g = e^{2u}|dx|^2$ on $\mathbb{R}^n$.
 With this conformal metric, we can consider its distance geometry.
-With this consideration, Semmes \cite{Semmes} establishs the following fundamental inequality
+Due to this consideration, Semmes \cite{Semmes} establishs the following fundamental inequality

 where: $d_g(\cdot,\cdot)$ is the geodesic distance of $g$ and $\delta_g(x,y)$ is the measure distance defined by

 with $B_{x,y} = B_{|x-y|/2}\left(\frac{x+y}{2}\right)$ the smallest Euclidean ball containing $x$ and $y$.